joekennerly/kterapi/README.md

 ```
 python -m venv KterEnv
 ```
->Windows Users: this can be run in GitBash or Command Line
+>Windows Users can run this in GitBash or Command Line

 Start your virtual environment by running one of the following commands:
 * Mac: `source ./KterEnv/bin/activate`